Deformed cluster maps of type $A_{2N}$: Preliminaries

-Note that if $f_{k}(M^{+}_{k},M^{-}_{k}) = M^{+}_{k} + M^{-}_{k}$, then the mutation is the ordinary coefficient-free cluster mutation \eqref{mu1}.
-In \cite{hone2021deformations}, the third author and Kouloukas introduced such functions $f$ in order to extend the definition of cluster mutation $\mu_{k}$, while still wishing to maintain the property of preserving the pre-symplectic form $\omega$.
-The first key lemma and theorem in this setting are the following.
+with $[b]_+:=\max(b,0)$.
+Note that if $f_{k}(M^{+}_{k},M^{-}_{k}) = M^{+}_{k} + M^{-}_{k}$, then the mutation is the ordinary coefficient-free cluster mutation, defined by the usual exchange relation \eqref{mu1}.
+In this setting, the key results about preservation of the presymplectic form are the following.